jasuk1970/PixooSharp/README.md

 # PixooSharp

-This is a fork of https://github.com/jasuk1970/PixooSharp Which is a nice setup for an usable API Interface.

-I added some features and make the 'picture' more of an managable object.

 ## Usage
 This library allows you to draw on a 64x64 canvas, then allows you to push that canvas to the Pixoo64 device.